kubeshop/testkube-docs/docs/articles/resource-access-management.md

 ## The intersection of Environment and Resource Access

-As mentioned above, for a Member to have access to a Resource in an Environment, they first need to have a corresponding access role in that Environment.
-For the above example to work, the Members of the "FE Testers" team therefore also need to have a role in the Environments that contain "FE Tests" Resources.
+As mentioned above, for a Member to have access to a Resource in an Environment, they always need to have a corresponding access role in that Environment.
+Therefore, for the above Resource Group example to work, the Members of the "FE Testers" team also need to have a role in the Environments that contain "FE Tests" Resources.
 When resolving the final permission, Testkube will enforce the _less_ permissive of the Environment and Resource Group roles.

-This might be confusing, but there is a reason - let's play it out:
+This might be confusing, let's play it out:

 - If the "FE Testers" team has the `read` role in an Environment containing FE Tests, that will be the preceding role since it is less permissive.
-- If the "FE Testers" team has the `write` or `admin` role in another Environment containing FE Tests, the preceding role will be
-  `write`, allowing them to work with the FE Tests Resources as specified by the Resource Group.
+- If the "FE Testers" team has the `admin` role in another Environment containing FE Tests, the preceding role will be `write` since that is role given for the Resource Group, allowing them to work with the FE Tests Resources as specified by the Resource Group.

-The rationale for the less permissive role taking precedence is that this allows you to always ensure/enforce Resource access at the Environment level for critical Environments (for example Production), vs individual Resource Groups providing a "back door" into an environment for unintended access.
+The reason for the less permissive role taking precedence is to allow you to ensure/enforce Resource access at the Environment level for critical Environments (for example Production), vs individual Resource Groups providing a "back door" into an Environment for unintended access.

 ## Recommendations